oberblastmeister/neuron.nvim/README.md

 # neuron.nvim

 Make neovim the best note taking application.
-This plugin uses **neovim 0.5** which to be able to take advantage of the latest cool features.
+This plugin uses **neovim 0.5** to be able to take advantage of the latest cool features.

 ## Why